taqwasaboor/taqwasaboor/README.md

 - 👋 Hi, I’m @taqwasaboor
-- 👀 I’m interested in programming
+- 👀 I’m interested in Mern Stack Development
-- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on projects
 - 📫 you can direct message me.